 I am a Registered Psychotherapist, Dyadic Developmental Psychotherapist, and Play Therapist in private practice in southern Ontario, Canada.
 Serving Toronto and South-Western Ontario.

 I specialize in supporting and enhancing attachment in children, bonding in parents, and resolution of early losses, trauma, war trauma and neglect in children.
-I work with parents, adoptive parents, foster parents and their children.
+I work with parents, adoptive parents, foster parents, customary care parents and their children.
+I am a provider through Non-Insured Health Benefits-Mental Health for Indigenous peoples.

 Areas of Expertise